-Eligibility for VA educational benefits may be extended to qualified veterans, reservists/guardsmen, spouses and children of 100% service-connected deceased or disabled veterans under the programs listed below.
+Eligibility for VA educational benefits may be extended to qualified veterans (eligible dependents), reservists/guardsmen, and spouses and children of 100% service-connected deceased or disabled veterans under certain programs listed below.
 In addition, for more information and questions concerning the GI Bill go to www.gibill.va.gov or call 1-888-442-4551.

 Use of this Chapter began August 1, 2009.
 Only active duty service performed after September 10, 2001 may be considered for determining eligibility for this new benefit.
 To be eligible, a service member or veteran must have served at least 90 aggregate days on active duty.
 However, individuals honorably discharged for a service-connected disability who served 30 continuous days after September 10, 2001 may also establish eligibility.
 Click here for more information.

 The Post - 9/11 Veterans Educational Assistance Improvements Act of 2010 (Public Law 111-377) changes the amount of tuition and fee charges which should be reported to the VA by MTSU.
 Click here for details.

-Here are the websites and the steps involved in transferring those benefits:
+Here is the website and the steps involved in transferring those benefits:

 The service member will need to go through their command section and request the transfer of benefits to their spouse/children.
 Once approved, DOD will send the service member a Transfer of Educational Benefits (TEB) print-out showing the transfer was approved by DOD.
 MTSU's VA Office will need a copy of this TEB print out.

 Once the TEB is obtained, the service member will need to go to the VA website at www.gibill.va.gov and click on electronic forms.
 Look for VA FORM 22-1990e.
 Complete the form and submit it online.
-Once it's been submitted online, print out a copy of it, because the MTSU VA Office will need a copy of that form also.
+Once it's been submitted online, print out a copy of it.

-The eligible dependent will need to bring a copy of the TEB print out and the completed VA FORM 22-1990e form to the MTSU Veterans Affairs Office.
-Once the student brings us these documents, we will have them complete the local MTSU forms in order to be certified for their GI Bill.
+The eligible dependent will need to bring a copy of the TEB print out and the completed VA FORM 22-1990e form to the MTSU Veterans and Military Family Center.
+We will then request that the dependent complete the local MTSU forms in order to be certified for the GI Bill.